-- Remove the reserve tank (see Coolant Change in the Periodic Maintenance chapter). - Remove the radiator cap. - Check the radiator filler neck for signs of damage. - Check the condition of the top and bottom sealing seats [A] in the filler neck.
+- Remove the radiator cap (see Coolant Change in the Periodic Maintenance chapter). - Check the radiator filler neck for signs of damage. - Check the condition of the top and bottom sealing seats [A] in the filler neck.
 They must be smooth and clean for the radiator cap to function properly.